-A Client is a computer system or process that requests a service of another computer system or process (a 'server') using some kind of protocol and accepts the server's responses.
+The Client object class represents a computer system or process that requests a service of another computer system or process (a server) using a specific protocol and accepts the server's responses.
+The Client class is a subclass of Component.
+This section is informative.

-3.1.2.5 Consumer_Application_Layer
+3.2.4 CONSUMER APPLICATION LAYER

-The Consumer Application Layer contains a program or group of programs designed for Consumer.

-1. The Consumer Application Layer component is an element of the Client component.
+The Consumer Application Layer object class contains a program or group of programs designed for the Consumer.
+The Consumer Application Layer component is a subclass of Component and is an element of Client.
+This section is informative.